Last Updated on 8 January, 2021 by Veronica

 We’ve finally been able to take 15 days to visit Portugal.
 We already knew we were coming back to visit Portugal because we had just visited Porto and Lisbon, but we had never been able to take a couple of weeks to get to know Portugal properly.

-In this post, I will tell you our planning and itinerary of the 15-day road trip through Portugal.
+This post will tell you our planning and itinerary for the 15-day road trip through Portugal.

 Portugal Road Trip Itinerary from North to South